Dvora Waysman

-Dvora Waysman is an Australian-Israeli author.
+Dvora Waysman (דבורה וייזמן) is an Australian-Israeli author.
+Born Dorothy Opas in Melbourne, Victoria, Waysman made Aliyah to Israel in 1971 with her husband and four children.
+She is a prolific writer, with her works syndicated worldwide in over 20 publications, and is a regular contributor to The Jewish Press, where she writes on topics including travel, family life, and Jewish holidays, often drawing from her knowledge of Jewish history.

 Biography

 Dorothy Opas (later Dvora Waysman) was born in Melbourne, Victoria.
 She made aliyah to Israel in 1971 with her husband and four children.
 The family settled in Jerusalem.

 Her writings are syndicated worldwide in over 20 publications.
 Waysman is a contributor to The Jewish Press.
 Her topics include travel-related, family life experiences and Jewish holidays.
 Examples from her knowledge of Jewish History are often part of what she writes.

 Waysman has taught creative writing and journalism for three decades.

 Waysman's novel The Pomegranate Pendant was made into a movie in 2009.
 It premiered at the Jerusalem Film Festival in 2012.

 Awards and recognition

 Waysman was the 1981 recipient of the "For Jerusalem" citation for her fiction, poems and features about the city of Jerusalem, and has won the Seeff Award for Best Foreign Correspondent in 1988.
 In 2014, the movie based on her book, The Golden Pomegranate, won the Shabazi Prize for Literature and Art.